chef-training/introduction_to_testing/scene_11.md

 13
 -

-After the failures RSpect displays a summary of the results.
+RSpec displays a summary of the results.
 Included is the time it took to execute the tests.
-How many passed, failured, and are marked as pending.
+How many passed, failed, and are marked as pending.

 In this example 83 tests were found; 82 passed; 1 failed.